-We invest in a variety of CRE securities, including CMBS, CDOs and other subordinate securities.
+We have invested and may invest in a variety of CRE securities, including CMBS, CDOs and other subordinate securities.
 The market for CRE securities is dependent upon liquidity for refinancing and may be negatively impacted by a slowdown in new issuance.
 For example, the equity interests of CDOs are illiquid and often must be held by a REIT.
 CRE securities such as CMBS may be subject to particular risks, including lack of standardized terms and payment of all or substantially all of the principal only at maturity rather than regular amortization of principal.
 The value of CRE securities may change due to interest rates, credit spreads, as well as shifts in the market's perception of issuers and regulatory or tax changes adversely affecting the CRE debt market as a whole.
 The exercise of remedies and successful realization of liquidation proceeds relating to CRE securities may be highly dependent upon the performance of the servicer or special servicer.
 Ratings for CRE securities can also adversely affect their value.
-Moreover, some CRE securities, such as CDO notes, generally do not qualify as real estate assets for purposes of the gross asset and income requirements that apply to REITs, which could adversely affect our ability to qualify for tax treatment as a REIT.